GitLab SAST: How to use GitLab With Klocwork

 GitLab SAST: Why GitLab Users Should Use Klocwork

 GitLab is a popular DevOps lifecycle tool because it shortens cycle time, reduces engineering risk, helps to ensure more secure applications, and bridges silos and stages.
-So it makes sense that many developers also use the static code analyzer Klocwork to complement GitLab.
+So it makes sense that many developers also use a static application security tracking (SAST) tool like Klocwork to complement GitLab.

 GitLab SAST: How Klocwork Complements GitLab

 Klocwork is a static code analysis and SAST tool that has been designed to optimize DevSecOps processes, like CI/CD Pipelines.

 Using system context data from the server, Klocwork is able to analyze only the files that have changed while also providing Differential Analysis results as if the entire system had been analyzed.
 This provides you with the shortest possible analysis times of new and changed code.

 Using system context data from the server, Klocwork is able to provide a snapshot of the current health of your software project.
 After each Integrated Analysis, Klocwork will provide a list of detected coding issues along with other reports on your code.
 By regularly running Integrated Analysis, you are able to improve code quality and ensure uniformity across your codebase.